Oxford Mission Church

-Oxford Mission Epiphany Church, commonly known as Oxford Mission Church, is an Anglican church in Barisal, a southern city in Bangladesh.
-It is one of the oldest and arguably the second largest church in Asia by land area.
+Oxford Mission Epiphany Cathedral Church, commonly known as Oxford Mission Church and the Church of Bangladesh Diocese of Barisal, is a United Protestant church in Barisal, a southern city in Bangladesh.
+It is one of the oldest and arguably the second largest church in Asia by land area and the largest Church in Bangladesh.
+It was built in 1904 as part of the Church of India, Burma and Ceylon, the Anglican province in colonial India, and became a part of the United Protestant Church of Bangladesh at the time of the merger between various Protestant denominations in that country.

 History

 In the early 18th century, the ancient river port city Barisal attracted many Christian missionaries.
 Oxford Mission, an England-based Anglican missionary started its journey in this region from at the end of the 19th century and formed Brotherhood of the Epiphany in 1895.
 In 1902, a Sisterhood was formed at Barisal under the guidance of Father Strong to work alongside the Brotherhood.
 The missionary opened an English boarding school, Christian youth hostels, an orphanage, a primary school and a medical centre in its compound at Bogra Road.
 The work of the sisters was very broad in scope, including evangelism, medical work, educational activity amongst women under the leadership of Edith Langridge.
 Later a branch house was formed at Jobarpar, Agailjhara thirty miles north of the town.

 The Epiphany Church was established in 1903 based on a sketch of Sister Edith and inaugurated on 26 January that year.
-Father E. L. Strong, chief of the brotherhood had overseen the completion of the church's design, final shape and construction through a second phase in 1907.
+Father E. L. Strong, chief of the brotherhood, had overseen the completion of the church's design, final shape and construction through a second phase in 1907.
 Frederick Douglass served as the engineer.
 The church was built on 35 acres of land surrounded by high wall and rows of palm trees.

-The church has been preserved as a cultural heritage and survived many natural disasters occurred in the country.
+The church has been preserved as a cultural heritage and survived many natural disasters that occurred in the country.